-The Department of Kannada, Mangalore University, first established as the Post-graduate Centre for Kannada, affiliated to Mysore University in the year 1968, has developed into a full pledged Institute of Kannada Studies.
+The Department of Kannada, Mangalore University, first established as the Post-graduate Centre for Kannada, affiliated to Mysore University in the year 1968, has developed into a full pledged SVP Institute of Kannada Studies.
 It has a history of glorious service of more than five decades and Kannada scholars like Prof. S.V.
 Parameshwara Bhatta, Prof. G. Varadaraja Rao, Dr. Gundmi Chandrashekhara Aithal, Prof. H.J.
 Lakkappa Gowda, Prof. Shrinivasa Havanoor and Prof. B.A.
 Viveka Rai, Prof K Chinnappa Gowda, Prof K Abhay Kumar, Prof Sabiha have contributed immensely to the development of this department and are the architects of this Institute.

-The facilities available at the Insitute include a Departmental Library, an Archive Cell, Information Bureau, a Recording Studio, Home Theatre and a Computer Laboratory.
+The facilities available at the Institute include a Departmental Library, an Archive Cell, Information Bureau, a Recording Studio, Home Theatre and a Computer Laboratory.
 A special mention may be made of the centuries old rare palm leaf and paper manuscripts, rare books and journals collections which are protected and preserved scientifically.
-This collection was possible due to the special financial assistance given by institutions such as the Department of Culture, National Archives for Preservation and Publication and University Grants Commission.
+This collection was possible due to the special financial assistance given by institutions such as the Department of Culture, National Archives for Preservation and Publication grant from University Grants Commission.
 Among the more acclaimed publications are Shri Bhagavatho, (A Tulu Epic) Kadangodlu Shankara Bhat’s unpublished writings, The Initial Phase of Kannada Novels, Peruvayi Subbayya Shetty’s Tulu Proverbs, An Anthology of Ancient Yakshagana Works, Essays of Coastal Karnataka, Short Stories of Coastal Karnataka, Kannada Journals and Woman, The Relevance of Editorials etc.

 At present, the Institute is completed in four major research projects funded by the Government of Karnataka and they are 1.
 Regional Languagues 2.
 The Cultural Glossary of D.K., Udupi and Kodagu Districts, 3.
 The Ritual Traditions of D.K.
 Udupi and Kodagu Districts.
 4. The Organizations and Movements in D.K.
 Udupi and Kodagu Districts.